argumentativeyouth/modern-gaze/_posts/2020-02-23-ahalya-challenging-the-ethics-and-morality-of-the-scriptures.md

 But that Ahalya is not punished here does not, in no way, mean the film has a feminist angle to it as claimed by [this article](https://www.indiatoday.in/movies/reviews/story/ahalya-sujoy-ghoshs-short-film-is-not-just-about-the-suspense-radhika-apte-soumitra-chatterjee-tota-roy-chowdhury-283967-2015-07-22).

+Feminism is about challenging discrimination based on sex.
+It is about bringing in equality.
+In all versions of the mythical story, Maharishi Gautama doesn't consider whether or not Ahalya was aware of Indra's disguise.
+He turns her into a stone.

+If Ahalya really thought it was Maharishi Gautama she had made love with, then the punishment is not justified.

+Well, in a fair world, the punishment wouldn't be justified even if she had indulged in infidelity.
+After all, it was a match made by Brahma between a young woman and an old man.
+But that's not in the scope of this article.

+Anyway, Maharishi Gautama didn't consider the possibility that Ahalya herself was a victim.

+Sujoy Ghosh's 'Ahalya' challenges this particular aspect of the mythical story.
+Indira is punished here.
+Ahalya isn't.

+At the same time, Goutam himself gives Indra the opportunity to engage himself in a physical relationship with his wife.
+Or should I say he tricked Indra into doing what he did, thus, revealing the grey areas of human morality.